Symptoms of infection

 - make sure minced beef is cooked right through, especially for children under the age of 5;

-- young children and the elderly should avoid raw (unpasteurized) cheeses;
+- young children should avoid raw (unpasteurized) cheeses;

 - wash fruit, vegetables and herbs, especially if they are eaten raw;